Ruslan699/Application-Examples-From-Zero/README.md

 # Application with EnitityFramework

-In this Application I wanted to show how to write basic Desktop Application working with Datas (Database)
+In this Application I wanted to show how to write basic Desktop Application working with Entity Framework